 It develops its regular activity centered in the city of Lisbon, involving dozens of cultural institutions in its programs.
 With a focus on national and international artists, BoCA has been developing since 2015 extensions and the touring of its activities to other cities: Almada, Águeda, Bangkok (Thailand), Barcelona (Spain), Braga, Brussels (Belgium), Buenos Aires (Argentina), Coimbra, Funchal, Hamburg (Germany), Évora, Lausanne (Switzerland), Moita, Montemor-o-Novo, Montemor-o-Velho, Paris (France), Porto, Santiago de Chile (Chile) and Viseu.

-BoCA has collaborated with the following cultural equipments for its artistic and education program activities:
+BoCA has been collaborating with several cultural equipments for its artistic and education program activities, such as:

 The Portugal’s Presidency of the Republic